-Whether you have a mansion in the middle of the country, or a flat in the middle of Birmingham, it’s easy to create a country cottage look that’s full of charm.
+Whether you have a mansion in the middle of the country or a flat in the middle of Birmingham, it’s easy to create a country cottage look for a charming kitchen.
 All it takes is the right choice of country-style replacement kitchen doors to really pull off this look.

 What else would look good?